opattison/olivermakes/readme.md

 ## License

-All writing and photography on the site is my original work and is licensed under [Creative Commons Attribution-NonCommercial 4.0 (CC BY-NC)](http://creativecommons.org/licenses/by-nc/4.0/).
+All writing and photography on the site is my original work and is licensed under [Creative Commons Attribution-NonCommercial 4.0 (CC BY-NC)](http://creativecommons.org/licenses/by-nc/4.0/) except where explicitly noted.
 All design and code is licensed under [the MIT license](https://olivermak.es/license/#mit), but is available for fair use [on GitHub](https://github.com/opattison/olivermakes).
 Almost everything in the `_pages`, `_posts`, `icons`, and `images` folders is CC BY-NC and the most of the rest of the repository is under copyright, where applicable.

-[Read more](https://olivermak.es/license/) on attribution and copyright for the site.
+[Read more](https://olivermak.es/license/) on attribution and copyright.
 If you have any questions about licensing or use of content from the site, please [contact me by email](oliverpattison@gmail.com).

 <a href="https://olivermak.es/"><img src="https://olivermak.es/icons/favicon144.svg" width="100%" height="144"></a>